All Episodes

 If this thing is chock full of lies, then that speaks for itself.

-You know, I can remember, and I always said when I was young that when I got old, I was not going to be an old footy duddy.
+You know, I can remember, and I always said when I was young that when I got old, I was not going to be an old footy-duddy.

-I was not going to be the kind of person when I was growing up, I got so sick and tired of my parents and grandparents.
+When I was growing up, I got so sick and tired of my parents and grandparents.

 You should be thankful for a ride.

-Well, I knew I wasn't going to be walking 10 miles to school in the snow, so I got sick and tired of hearing that, so I figured that when I get their age, I'm not going to use that kind of talk on young people.
+Well, I knew I wasn't going to be walking 10 miles to school in the snow, so I got sick and tired of hearing that.

 Well, got to make a little bit of a change here.

-As I remember, you know, I've been fired seven times.
+As I remember, you know, I've been fired seven times, fired seven, out of work seven times.

 One of those times, I went on unemployment compensation.